phillipeaton/VecForth/README.md

 - **CamelForth\_Original** - The original Brad Rodriguez 1995 CamelForth 6809 source code and Neal Crook's 2015 ANS Forth update to allow PC compilation using GForth as a host.

-- **VecForth** - A 2020 onwards update based on Neal Crook's 2015 code, converted to use plain text source code files and with some further changes.
+- **VecForth** - A 2020-onwards update based on Neal Crook's 2015 code, converted to use plain text source code files and with several further enhancements.

-  - **Chromium** - The Forth target cross-compiler and 6809 assembler that is hosted on Gforth and tested under Windows.
+  - **Chromium** - The Forth 6809 target cross-compiler and assembler that is hosted on Gforth and tested under Windows.
 It should also work on Linux, Mac and probably Android.

   - **CamelForth** - The core ANS-compliant Forth implementation for the 6809 target.